harvardnlp/harvardnlp.github.io/_posts/2018-04-03-attention.markdown

-The Transformer from ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) has been on a lot of people's mind over the last year.
+The Transformer from ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) has been on a lot of people's minds over the last year.
 Besides producing major improvements in translation quality, it provides a new architecture for many other NLP tasks.
 The paper itself is very clearly written, but the conventional wisdom has been that it is quite difficult to implement correctly.

 In this post I present an "annotated" version of the paper in the form of a line-by-line implementation.
 I have reordered and deleted some sections from the